Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Results

-In Fig.~\ref{fig:relative_viscosity_one_plot} we report the dependence of relative viscosity $\eta/\eta_0$ on concentration, where $\eta_0$ is the viscosity of pure water at ambient pressure.
+where $V$ is the volume, $k_B$ is the Boltzmann constant, $T$ is the absolute temperature.
+This method is used for viscosity calculations as well as other transport properties for various aqueous solutions.~\cite{avula2023understanding, bakulin2021properties, deshchenya2022molecular, kashurin2024force} In Fig.~\ref{fig:relative_viscosity_one_plot} we report the dependence of relative viscosity $\eta/\eta_0$ on concentration, where $\eta_0$ is the viscosity of pure water at ambient pressure.
 MACE-MD predicts relative viscosities below unity for CsI and above unity for NaCl, again in agreement with experiments.
-In contrast, classical nonpolarizable force fields incorrectly predict reduced viscosities for CsI systems, further highlighting their limitations.~\cite{kim2012self,yue2019dynamic}
+In contrast, classical nonpolarizable force fields incorrectly predict an increase in the viscosity of CsI systems, failing to reproduce the experimentally observed reduction, underscoring their limitations.~\cite{kim2012self,yue2019dynamic}